 - Have a broad overview of the various actors

 - Pinpoint the various ways in which science and policymaking interact

 - Understand and contextualise evidence-based decision-making

-- Have an overview of skills and practices that foster science diplomacy in the service of the SDGs
+- Have an overview of skills and practices that foster science diplomacy and science-policy interactions

 - Apply the knowledge and skills gained in this course in their field of work